 Step 3: Administering a social media usage survey

 Choose an appropriate platform or survey tool to administer your questionnaire.
-Online survey platforms like Google Forms, SurveyMonkey, or Qualtrics offer user-friendly interfaces for designing and distributing surveys that can be shared through social media, email, or targeting online communities to reach the desired audience.
+Online survey platforms like Google Forms, SurveyMonkey, or Qualtrics offer user-friendly interfaces for designing and distributing surveys that can be shared through social media, email, or by targeting online communities to reach the desired audience.

 Step 4: Analyzing and interpreting data

 Once a sufficient number of responses have been collected, it’s time to analyze the data.
 Use statistical tools or data analysis software to uncover patterns, trends, and correlations.
-Consider both quantitative data (such as percentages, averages, and rankings) and qualitative data (such as responses to open-ended questions) to gain comprehensive understanding.
+Consider both quantitative data (such as percentages, averages, and rankings) and qualitative data (such as responses to open-ended questions) to gain a comprehensive understanding.

 There are plenty of resources on our blog to guide you through this process of analyzing and interpreting data.
 Here are just a few of them: